h5md/h5md/draft.rst

      \-- observables
      \-- parameters

-* ``h5md``: Group containing, as attributes, information on the file itself.
+* ``h5md``: Group containing information on the file itself, as attributes.
 * ``particles``: Group containing the trajectory of particles in the system (positions, ...).
 * ``observables``: Group containing all time-dependent variables in the system, except the ones found in the ``particles`` group.
 * ``parameters``: Group containing user-defined simulation parameters.

-All time dependent data (whether in ``particles`` or ``observables``) is organized into HDF5 groups that contain time information in addition to the data.

-In the following, the examples of HDF5 organization may start at the group level, omitting to display ``file root``.
+In subsequent sections, the examples of HDF5 organization may start at the group level, omitting to display ``file root``.